-Note: Although data has been provided by Natural England (NE), the total amount of SSSI may differ from NE figures because NE do not always assign a proportion of an SSSI to the correct district where the majority of that SSSI occurs within another district, whereas HBIC are able to clip the SSSI management units directly to the district boundaries.
+Although data has been provided by Natural England the total amount of SSSI may differ from NE figures because NE do not always assign a portion of an SSSI to the correct District where the majority of that SSSI occurs within another District, whereas HBIC are able to clip the SSSI management units directly to the District boundaries.
+Any change in area is due to NE re-digitising boundaries.
+The number of SSSIs remains the same.